 That’s my thought on the best Adidas running shoes.
 Let me know what you thought about the entire brand or any of those shoes that I’ve talked about specifically in the comments down below.

-That’s all I have for today, everybody.
-Thanks so much for making all the way to the bottom of this post.
+That’s all I have for this “best Adidas running shoes”.
+Thanks so much for making it all the way to the bottom of this post.